 Toxic foodstuffs such as chocolate, garlic, onions, grapes and sultanas must be avoided.
 It is also preferable not to accustom your puppy to receiving leftovers or treats from our table, as it is easy to overdo the daily calorie intake.
 If you overdo it, you can also unbalance your diet.

-Also, pay close attention to bones, especially if cooked, because they can fragment into sharp splinters and become dangerous because they would perforate our puppy’s intestines.
+Also, pay close attention to bones, especially if cooked.
+They can fragment into sharp splinters and become dangerous if they perforate our puppy’s intestines.

 How long should I give the puppy food?